-When it comes to review this type of books (I call it my guilty pleasure), I don’t expect unpredictable plots or an amazing master piece.
+When it comes to reviewing this type of books (I call it my guilty pleasure), I don’t expect unpredictable plots or an amazing masterpiece.
 So the rating is based on how enjoyable and entertaining reading this book was for me (and to be completely honest, that’s how rating works for me, in general).

 Of course, it will be no surprise to you that the plot is pretty much predictable.
 Not even the synopsis hides that.
 The selling point of this book is that even you being perfectly aware of the direction of the plot, it’s that sort of thing you still want to read!
 You want to hear about the story of two people who apparently hate each other, but discover they have more than in common than they’d initially thought.
 You want to hear about people who chose love over comfort and convenience.
 You want to hear that people can still fall in love even after having lost complete faith.
 The plot might be predictable yes, but sometimes, all you need is a bit of romance and faith in your life.
 And for that, this book is pretty much inspiring, if not a bit naive.